 However, if you are travelling to Munich at Christmas, you are in for a treat.
-Every year, Munich airport hosts a “Weihnachtsmarkt” which is better known to us non-German speaking folk as a Christmas market.
-It’s no ordinary market though, the whole airport comes alive with beer, bratwurst sausage and music.
+Every year, Munich airport hosts a “Weihnachtsmarkt”, better known to us non-German speaking folk, as a Christmas market.
+It’s no ordinary market though.
+The whole airport comes alive with beer, bratwurst sausage and music.
 Even the locals make a pilgrimage to terminals 1 and 2.
 Munich even has a place for the plane spotting enthusiast over at viewing hill.
 You will have a perfect view of the runway while on the hill, 28 meters off the ground facing the main strip.
-Just be sure you head to the hill before the brewery or those A380s will feel like they are coming right at you.
+Just be sure you head to the hill before the brewery, or those A380s will feel like they are coming right at you.

 6. ASHGABAT INTERNATIONAL AIRPORT, TURKMENISTAN

 There’s something beautiful and unsettling about utilitarian soviet designs, and the same can be said for Ashgabat’s new airport terminal.
 Opened in 2016, the terminal has been designed to resemble a Turkmen falcon and the bow of legendary warrior Oguz Khan.
 The entire airport has an eerie, lifeless ambience.
 However, this in itself is quite beautiful if you have been on the go for 10 hours.
 The entire terminal is entirely gold and white, giving off a special soviet era vibe of luxury and dominance.
 The sparkle of white marble has a sense of occasion, while the ceilings have drawn inspiration from traditional Turkmen carpets.
 It truly is an architectural gem located in one of the world’s most secretive states.
 History encompasses every facet of this fascinating airport.
 It wasn’t too long ago that it was named after the former dictator of Turkmenistan.